 Even after you’ve made your pick, there’s one last hurdle for the driver to clear.
 At pick-up, you’ll be able to meet them face to face and confirm whether they’re the right transporter for you.
 If everything else is in order, this meeting is usually just a formality.
 Still, you do have the option of changing your mind, even at this late stage.

 This could be no more than a gut feeling.
 You might get a hunch that today’s not the right time to transport your boat after all?
-Maybe you’re shipping a pet and the animal reacts poorly to the driver?
+Maybe you’re shipping a pet and the animal reacts poorly to car motion.
 Trust is an essential component of driver-shipper interactions.
-If it’s missing on your side for whatever reason, it’s within your rights to bail.
-There’s a cancellation fee that you’ll need to pay, but you can’t put a price on peace of mind.

 Upon delivery, after the driver has proven to be as reliable as advertised, don’t forget to rate and review them.
 Your input is appreciated by not just the driver, but other shippers on the platform as well.
 When choosing their own drivers, they’ll be relying on your satisfaction with the transportation service provided.